trpc/trpc/www/docs/client/react/useQuery.md

 When returning an async generators in a query, you will:

 - Get the results of the iterator in the `data`-property **as an array** which updates as the response comes in
-- The `status` will remain as `pending` until the full response has been received.
+- The `status` will be `success` as soon as the first chunk is received.
+- The `fetchStatus` property which will be `fetching` until the last chunk is received.

 ### Example